wavoigt/ESP32-Audio-Dynamic-Compressor/README.md

 For stereo operation I had to modify the files AudioEffects.h and AudioEffect.h. <br>
 Copy the files AudioEffects.h and AudioEffect.h into the Arduino library folder: <br>
 Arduino\libraries\audio-tools\src\AudioTools\CoreAudio\AudioEffects <br>
-If you want to use the original files, you must comment out the lines with ‘Compressor_Stereo’ and ‘Compressor_Active’ in Compressor4.ino. <br>
+If you want to use the original files, you must comment out the lines with ‘Compressor_Stereo’ and ‘Compressor_Active’ in Compressor6.ino. <br>
 The compressor then works in mono mode. <br>
+The IR Remote has to be configered in IR_Remote.h.
-For everything else, see Compressor4.ino <br>
+For everything else, see Compressor6.ino <br>

 The compressor in the original library (AudioEffect.h) does what it should, but at high compression rates it unfortunately tends to ‘overcompress’, i.e. the signal is reduced too much in loud passages. <br>
 I replaced it completely with a limiter, which works very satisfactorily<br>